Wink arrives at the county shelter after being beaten. At only three to four months old, It's likely that this is the first photo ever made of him.

 Wink has a way with the ladies.
 Team Wink now includes Hannah Roberts, Miss Mississippi.

 Gotta love SEC teamwork!
-Wink's case has been transferred to specialists at Texas A&M. Reveille, it looks like there's a new dog in town.
+Wink's case has been transferred to specialists at Texas A&M. There's a new dog in town.

 Wink enjoys the benefits of living in a small town.